getsentry/sentry-docs/src/collections/_documentation/clients/java/index.md

 ### Setting the DSN (Data Source Name) {#setting-the-dsn}

 The DSN is the first and most important thing to configure because it tells the SDK where to send events.
 You can find your project’s DSN in the “Client Keys” section of your “Project Settings” in Sentry.
-You can configure it in multiple ways.

 In a properties file on your filesystem or classpath (defaults to `sentry.properties`):